 For healthcare professional updates, including new clinical guidance and resources, you can subscribe for SCV's Learning Health Networks news.

 For high-level updates on quality and safety in healthcare, subscribe for updates from the Chief Mental Health Nurse.

 About the program

-Hear more from our leaders about the new quality and safety structures to support mental health and wellbeing services in Victoria.
+Hear more from our leaders about Next steps towards the future: Supporting mental health quality and safety in Victoria.